 - A. Penalty for violation of Section 4.
 A violation of Section 4 by the owner of the food establishment, farm winery, limited brewery, or limited distillery, and any manager or assistant manager, however titled, responsible for the operation and management of the food establishment, farm winery, limited brewery, or limited distillery on the date of the violation, is punishable as a Class 3 misdemeanor.
 Section 4(D) is not enforced pursuant to this ordinance. - B. Penalty for violation of Section 5.
 A violation of Section 5 by the owner or tenant of the private property on which the gathering is located, is punishable as a Class 1 misdemeanor.
 A violation of Section 5 by any person attending the gathering, after first being warned by a law enforcement officer to disperse from the gathering because it exceeds the limitation for a gathering and having failed to disperse after a reasonable period of time not to exceed two minutes, is punishable as a Class 1 misdemeanor.
-Section 5(D) is not enforced pursuant to this ordinance. - C. Penalty for violation of Section 6.
+Section 5(D) is not enforced pursuant to this ordinance.

+- C. Penalty for violation of Section 6.
 A violation of Section 6 by any person subject to its requirements is punishable as a Class 1 misdemeanor.
 No person under the age of 18 is subject to a criminal penalty for failing to wear a face covering. - D. Injunctive relief.
 The County, the Board of Supervisors, and any County officer authorized by law, may seek to enjoin the continuing violation of any provision of this ordinance by bringing a proceeding for an injunction in any court of competent jurisdiction.

 Sec 9.
-Succession to Ordinance No. 20-E(5) and Duration
+Succession to Ordinance No. 20-E(513) and Duration

-This ordinance succeeds and supersedes Ordinance No. 20-E(5) on and after September 16, 2020 and continues until it is amended, superseded, or repealed.
+This ordinance succeeds and supersedes Ordinance No. 20-E(513) on and after September 16, 2020 November 18, 2020, and continues in full force and effect until and including November 18, 2020 January 20, 2021 unless it is amended, superseded, or repealed on or before that date.